Kyptronix-LLP-Development-Solutions/Oradah-Database-Helper/Automated Account Mapping (Predefined Rules)/readme.md

 ---

+Exceptions

+Disposal of Fixed Assets at a Gain
+Disposal of Fixed Assets at a Loss
+Disposal of Fully Depreciated Assets
+Disposal of Asset with Trade-in
+Sale of Asset with Partial Payment or Financing Disposal of Intangible Assets (e.g., Patents, Goodwill)

 These mappings and examples ensure that your system can automatically categorize and record transactions based on predefined rules, simplifying accounting for non-accounting users.